 - Other key policy implications for healthcare stakeholders

 Make sure you fully understand the major implications the Graham-Cassidy proposal has for states and their residents.
-Click here to register free for Manatt’s new webinar.
-Even if you can’t make the original airing, register now and receive a link to view the program on demand.
+Click here to watch Manatt’s new webinar on demand.

 Patricia Boozang, Senior Managing Director